-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Cellars None --------- ------

+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
+The electricity meter and switchgear are located within a hall cabinet.

-The plumbing installation is formed in a combination of metal and plastic pipework.
-There is a four piece white bathroom suite installed with a mixer shower in the shower enclosure.
+Gas None Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+No tests whatsoever were carried out to the system or appliances.
+Mains supply.
+The plumbing installation is a combination of metal and plastic pipework.
+A 3 piece white bathroom suite is installed with an electric shower over the bath.

 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Electric boiler with radiators.
-The wall mounted boiler is located in the hall cupboard adjacent to the bathroom and heats a series of radiators.
-The boiler also provides the hot water supply via a foam lagged cylinder located in the same cupboard.
-The cylinder has an electric immersion heater for additional backup.
+Heating is by an electric storage heater located in the hall and an electric fan heater located in the bathroom.
+Hot water is from an electric immersion heater in the hot water tank located within a cupboard in the largest hall cupboard.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.

-To main sewer.
+Mains sewer.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 Fire Safety Legislation effective from February 2022 requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat detecting alarm must be installed in every kitchen area and all smoke and heat alarms must be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance e.g. central heating boiler, open fire, wood burning stove etc, a carbon monoxide detector is also required.
 The purchaser(s) should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.